kdshah6593/kdshah6593/README.md

 <h4 align="center">
 Currently a Software Engineer at Hyperproof.
 A graduate of the Flatiron School.
-I studied software engineering with a focus on Ruby on Rails and React.js.
+I studied software engineering with a focus on React.js and RUby on Rails.
 I love working through and solving problems (and don't mind fixing the occasional bug or two).
 I enjoy creating apps that are built around efficiency and productivity.
 </h4>

 <p align="center">